Online Scratch DJ Training and Community

 - Ask your peers scratch related questions.

 - Share links to your scratch videos and get feedback from other students.

 - Share your progress and tips and be inspired on your scratch journey!

-Chat to fellow classmates via text in real time, or jump into the live scratch room and broadcast your practice with your webcam and jam with others.
+Chat to fellow classmates via text in real time, by jumping into the live scratch room and broadcast your practice with your webcam and jam with others.
 There is also a very active private Facebook group so you can connect with our amazingly supportive community of like minded DJs aka the Supa Scratch Crew.